FREE Case Review (866) 588-0600

 B. Braun and its Aesculap subsidiary have responded to these allegations by blaming the failure of its ceramic knee on the brand of bone cement used to implant it, the use of cement containing antibiotics, and the surgeons’ cementing technique.
 However, the companies failed to include specific instructions with the implants regarding the type of bone cement to be used, or the specific technique required to be used by surgeons to implant the device correctly.

-The original lawsuit was thrown out after Aesculap challenged whether Los Angeles Superior Court had jurisdiction over the case.
-It was refiled in 2018 in Pennsylvania, home state of at least 3 of the plaintiffs.
+The original lawsuit was thrown out after Aesculap challenged whether the Los Angeles Superior Court had jurisdiction over the case.
+It was refiled in 2018 in Pennsylvania, the home state of at least 3 of the plaintiffs.
 That litigation is currently pending.
 The lawsuit is: Cocco et al. vs. Aesculap Implant Systems, Inc. et al., Philadelphia Court of Common Pleas, Case No. 180301197.

 Knee Replacement Complications

-• Severe knee pain / swelling
+• Severe knee pain/swelling

-• Swelling / stiffness across the entire knee (generalized)
+• Swelling/stiffness across the entire knee (generalized)

 • Infection of the wound